FUEL-CRYPTO/fuel/README.md

      -------                                -----------
-     balance <address>                      Check current balance of wallet address transaction <recipient> <amount>       Make a new transaction register_address                       Register an address and store it in the address.book address_book                           Display the address.book
+     balance <address>                      Check current balance of wallet address transaction <recipient> <amount>       Make a new transaction create                                 Create a wallet.
+Register new address and keys. set_address <address>                  Set the address.book address to be used by the wallet wallets                                Display the address.book
-     set_address <address>                  Set the address.book address to be used by the wallet using_address                          Display the address in use by the wallet
+     wstats                                 Display the address in use by the wallet

 Fuel Miner Commands